SDPepe/AppArt/summaries/sprint5.md

 ## Filippo
-This week I mainly work on saving picture from gallery/camera to the storage of Firebase.
-At the moment the logic is implemented but I need to syncronizhe my work with the modify ad and modify user, and after also write the test for check that all work corectly.
-Secondarly I help Carlo for bind his job of modify the user information with the FaireBase Database.
+This week I mainly worked on saving picture from gallery/camera to the storage of Firebase.
+At the moment the logic is implemented but I need to synchronize my work with the modify ad and modify user activities, and after also write the test to check that all works correctly.
+Secondarly I helped Carlo to sync the user information with the FaireBase Database.
-For the next week I hope to finish all the implementation regarding the Camera/Gallery: for the create/modify AD and create/modify User.
+For next week I hope to finish all the implementation regarding the Camera/Gallery: for the create/modify AD and create/modify User activities.

 ## Lorenzo